 I hear there are some great whitewater kayaking places in Tasmania - especially in the north of the state?
 What time of year is best to go, and is it possible to rent equipment or go with a guide?

 The Mersey river is a good place to go, which is in the north of Tasmania, about an hour drive from Launceston.
 The water comes from a Hydro dam, so you can ring Hydro Tasmania and generally they can release water for you if you book ahead.

-There is also basic accommodation up there you can rent if you need to stay, which some school groups use. over 7 years ago
+There is also basic accommodation up there you can rent if you need to stay, which some school groups use. almost 8 years ago

 Tasmania has amazing kayaking, particularly around the Cradle and Mersey Valleys (both in north / north-west of state).
 Classic advanced / steep rivers to look our for in this region are Lea River (Class IV), Leven Canyon (Class IV - V) and Cataract Gorge (Class V).

 Good beginner / intermediate runs are Upper Mersey River, Lake Rowallan to Lake Parangana (Class II-III), Iris River (Class III-IV), North Esk River (Class III-IV), Fisher River (Class III) and Leven River, Gunns Plains to Bannons Bridge (Class II-III).

 That said there's great boating throughout the state.
 Other classic runs to look out for are Broad River (Class V), Nive River (Class IV), Picton (Class III), Franklin (multi-day Class III-IV) and Butler's Gorge (Class V).

 The sport is relatively underground in Tasmania so organised gear rental and guided tours are as far as I know, unavailable.
 If you get stuck, I'd contact the Tasmanian Canoe Club (http://www.tcc.canoe.org.au/) up north, or the Derwent Canoe Club (www.derwent.canoe.org.au/) if you're in the south.